santiment/academy/src/docs/metrics/lending-and-borrowing-protocols/spark/index.md

 ## Measuring Unit

 * Amount in tokens/USD
-* APY metrics in percentage
+* APY metrics in percentages

 ---